 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
-The CS# must go high exactly at the byte boundary(the eighth bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the byte boundary( the eighth bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

 The sequence of issuing CE instruction is: CS# goes low→ sending CE instruction code→CS# goes high.
-(Please refer to "Figure 24.
-Chip Erase (CE) Sequence (Command 60 or C7)")
+(Please refer to Figure 22)